 Here you’ll find a café providing snacks and drinks, as well as a few guidebooks, and it also acts as a waiting room on the rainy days, whilst upstairs is the office and staff room which you don't have access to.

-There are no facilities at Walsingham station, but the village is literally a 5 minute walk where you’ll find a couple of pubs, a tea room and a farm shop.
+There are no facilities at Walsingham station, but the village is literally a 5 minute walk where you’ll find the Black Lion pub, a tea room and a farm shop.

 You can’t pre-book!
 There is a telephone number if you should want to find out more - 01362 711630.

-Or visit the Wells & Walsingham Light Railway website here.
+Or visit the Wells & Walsingham Light Railway website here where you can also see their timetables.

 In the busy summer months, I would suggest you get there nice and early so as to get your tickets and place on the train.
 Although they suggest 15 minutes before departure, I think it would be wise to get there some time before that.